joshgav/openshift-on-aws/rosa/README.md

 1. Set a CLUSTER_NAME in `.env` or rely on the default `rosa1`.
 1. Run `deploy.sh`.

+Be sure to note the cluster-admin password printed at the end.
+Put it in the `.env` file in this dir.

 ## Use cluster

 `deploy.sh` will provision IAM roles and a cluster; and publish API and Console